 Social media is still buzzing, even as it has moved from a trend to a mainstream marketing activity.
-(Of course, some people still don’t take it seriously for brands and businesses, but they’ll come around.)
-So many people still overlook one of the most important aspects—the profile.
+Yet so many people still overlook one of the most important aspects—the profile.

 First, let’s focus on the profile picture.
 This is your first step to legitimacy.
 It’s hard to take a generic silhouette seriously.
 Not photogenic?
 Neither am I, but you need a good head shot.
 With today’s technology, that’s easier to obtain than ever.
 Some will disagree, but I see nothing wrong with cropping a candid shot or using a personal picture if it projects the image you want.
-Yes, you can use your company’s logo, but it’s nice to put a face with a name when possible and help humanize the cold, digital world.
+You can use your company’s logo on your company account, but small business owners may want to use their photo to help create connections with their community.
+It depends on how you go to market, but it is nice to show people who they’ll be working with and help humanize the cold, digital world.

 The profile.
 This is your chance to shine.
 Think of it as your elevator speech in 160 characters or less.
 OK, that rule applies to Twitter, but keep it in mind for all of your social networks.
 Our attention spans aren’t much these days, so you need to be able to capture someone’s attention (in a positive way) before they jump to another profile or task.

 Who are you?
 What do you do?
 Show your personality.
 Unless you just invented something that no one else on Earth has, you have competition.
 Why should a user follow or connect with you (or your business)?

 This is where the magic happens.
 Show people who you are.
 Intrigue them enough to follow, like, connect, befriend.
 Spark an interest that makes them want to reach out and say hello.
 Your profile can be a great conversation starter if done right.